 Go do something amazing

-What’re you waiting for?
-It’s time to begin.
+What're you waiting for?
+It's time to begin.
 The world deserves better than mediocre.
-And so do you.
-So does your art.
-Let’s get going.
+So do you, and so does your art.